 The tiny village of Mawlynnong, India is located just a stone’s throw away from the India/Bangladesh border.
 In fact, parts of the neighboring country can be viewed from parts of the community.
-To get the best vantage point to see the entire area, including Mawlynnong and a good look at this area of Bangladesh, you’ll have to visit the Sky Walk.
+To get the best vantage point to see the entire area, including Mawlynnong and a good look at this area of Bangladesh, you’ll have to visit the Sky Walk and jaflong zero point.

 It requires a bit of a hike to get there and costs 20 rupees (roughly $0.30) to visit, but the view at the top is more than worth the small admission fee.
 The Sky Walk is a towering structure made entirely of bamboo poles.
 Jute and bamboo ropes hold it all together, but the structure is surprisingly sturdy!